 What kinds of treatments are there for incontinence?

 There are many kinds of therapies for incontinence, depending on the type you have and the cause of your problem.
 Initial treatment may include pelvic muscle exercises or changing your urination patterns or habits.
 Several medications are available that may help and may be used in conjunction with pelvic muscle exercises and bladder training techniques.
-Insertable devices and collagen injections also may relieve urinary leakage.
-Additionally, there are more than 100 surgical techniques, some of which have been highly successful.
+Insertable devices and bulking agent injections also may relieve urinary leakage.
+Additionally, there are several surgical techniques that can be highly successful.
 Ask your health care professional about the risks and benefits of each option, and what course of therapy might best help you.